LucaCorvitto/TheMoreAttractive_TheMoreReal/README.md

 2. If applicable, removal of torso
 3. If applicable, removal of visible pony-tails or braids (in case of tied-up hair of females)

-Additional information can be found on the official repo [OSF](https://osf.io/jnes3/overview?view_only=85e21df5286f4556ab228c9ed04ab59c).

 Here follows a set of samples of the images generated and then manually edited for the study:

 <table>